zseta/nftport-demo/README.md

     virtualenv env && source env/bin/activate
     pip install -r requirements.txt
     ```
-    This will install Streamlit, Plotly, requests, and their all of their dependencies
+    This will install Streamlit, Plotly, requests, and all of their dependencies
 1. Open the streamlit secrets file and add your NFTPort API key
     ```bash
 	nano ./streamlit/secrets.toml